Ironclad is a very familiar name in contract management, but that doesn’t mean it’s the right fit for everyone.

 With a user-friendly interface and strong automation capabilities, Juro can be a good fit for legal, sales, and HR teams that need to move quickly without relying on multiple tools.

-Its real-time contract collaboration tools and no-code workflows make it a strong choice for companies that want to streamline contract processes without dealing with complex configurations.
+Its real-time contract collaboration tools and no-code workflows make it a strong choice for companies that want to streamline contract processes but don't want complex configurations.

 DocuSign CLM expands on the well-known e-signature platform to deliver a complete contract lifecycle management system.

-The platform helps legal and business teams create, negotiate, approve, and store contracts efficiently, which can help improve organization and visibility across high contract volumes.
+The platform helps legal and business teams create, negotiate, approve, and store contracts efficiently.
+As a whole, its features can help improve organization and visibility across high contract volumes.

 Built on DocuSign’s trusted signing technology, it offers a smooth e-signing process paired with automated workflows and contract insights that help reduce contract turnaround times and keep agreements moving forward.